 Sustainability

-Environmental sustainability, Nature-based Judaism, and a sense of awe are incorporated into every fiber and experiences at Shalom Institute
+Environmental sustainability, nature-based Judaism, and a sense of awe for our planet are incorporated into every initiative and experience at Shalom Institute.

 Nature-based Judaism and the love of the Earth have been at the heart of Shalom Institute and our many signature experiences for over 70 years.
 In 2018, the Woolsey Fire destroyed our beloved 200 acres in the Santa Monica Mountains of Malibu.
 This began a deep conversation with our community about the immediate and devastating impact of climate change and our obligation to restore, rebuild, and educate in the most sustainable way possible.
 Our daily business practices, transformative experiences, and rebuild plans all reflect an emphasis on zero-waste, water conservation, native species, and the latest architectural eco-design and technology.
 Our Malibu campus will be rebuilt with sustainability at the forefront of our plans.